-BIOS supports two modes: Legacy BIOS and UEFI BIOS.
-You can set the UEFI BIOS Boot Mode using the Boot Menu in the BIOS Setup Utility.
-UEFI BIOS Boot Mode selection depends on the operating system type and configuration that is installed in the system.
-Some devices and operating systems do not yet support UEFI-based BIOS and can only boot from Legacy BIOS.
-Depending on your situation, you might have to specify which mode of BIOS you want to use, Legacy BIOS Mode or UEFI Boot Mode.
+BIOS supports two boot modes: Legacy BIOS and UEFI.
+You can set the boot mode using the Boot Menu in the BIOS Setup Utility.
+Boot mode selection depends on the operating system type and configuration that is installed in the system.
+Some devices and operating systems do not yet support UEFI and can only boot from Legacy BIOS.
+Depending on your situation, you might have to specify which mode of BIOS you want to use.

-When using operating systems that support booting only from Legacy BIOS, the Legacy Boot Mode must be used.
-When using operating systems that support booting from Legacy BIOS or UEFI BIOS, either mode can be used.
+When using operating systems that support booting only from Legacy BIOS, the Legacy BIOS Boot Mode must be used.
+When using operating systems that support booting from Legacy BIOS or UEFI, either mode can be used.
 However, once a mode is chosen, and an operating system is installed, the installation can be booted only using the same mode that was used for the installation.

 Oracle Linux 5.x

 Oracle VM 3.0 and 3.1

 For updates to this list, refer to the Sun Server X3-2L Product Notes at: http://www.oracle.com/pls/topic/lookup?ctx=SunServerX3-2L.